Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 Servo, on the other hand, stores some extra data on the side when computing stuff, data which gets copied over to the child element.
 It basically

 stores the equivalent of saying “Yes, this font was computed from a keyword.
-The keyword was medium, and after that we applied a factor of 0.9 to it.”4
+The keyword was medium

 In both cases, this leads to a bunch of complexities in all the other font-size complexities, since they need to be carefully preserved through this.